John02139/asmeconf/README.md

 - support PDF/A (archival) standards if desired

-- enable various math and text features from the newtxmath and newtxtext packages

 - provide line numbers for editing and review

 - support balancing of columns on last page

 - support copyright footer for federal employees and contractors

+- enable math and text features from the newtxmath, mathalfa, newtxtext, and inconsolata packages

 - support bold face, sans serif math in section headings

-- support footnotes in section headings
+- support footnotes and citations in section headings

+- allow incorporation of languages other than English (e.g., a translation of the abstract)

 The .tex and .cls files are commented and should be self-explanatory.